Red [Sample Chapter]

-Novels Short Stories TL's Picks Biography Buy Books Press Room Other Links
+Novels Biography Buy Books Press Room Reviews with TLC

+Tears streamed down Marissa’s cheeks, her long light brown hair fell over her face and stuck to her cheeks.
 Marissa sat in the middle of her kitchen surrounded by those she loved - the only three people in the world who mattered to her.
-Tears streamed down her cheeks, her long light brown hair fell over her face and stuck to her cheeks.
-She was glued to the spot.
 What was she supposed to do?

-She was vaguely aware of the sun setting, the wind blowing through the trees in the backyard and the distant sounds of thunder signaling the approaching storm.
-The blue sky was streaked with brilliant shades of orange, pink, and an odd light purple color.
-The evening storm moved toward the house, finally cooling the sun’s rays which had punished anyone who dared step into the heat all day.
-Thunder crashed louder, closer.
-She barely heard the thunder, focused solely on the red in front of her.
+The sun streaking the sky with oranges, pinks, and purples interrupted by gray rolling clouds, the wind blowing through the trees in the backyard and the distant sounds of thunder signaling the approaching storm felt like a different reality.
+One in which she had no place.
+The evening storm moved toward the house, finally cooling the sun’s rays which had punished anyone who dared step outdoors all day.
+She barely heard the thunder crash – louder, closer.
+The red in front of her captivated her.

-She ran her index finger through the sea of red covering the white, tile floor.
+She ran her index finger through the sea of red covering the white tile floor.
 She couldn’t look up.
 If she didn’t see the source of the red maybe, just maybe, she could convince herself it was only paint.
 Paint.
 Yeah, that was it.
 Paint.
 Red paint.
 Lots of red paint.
-Maybe she could convince herself the flood of red wasn’t coming from those she loved so dearly.
+It didn’t surround those she loved so dearly.
+It couldn’t.
+They didn’t deserve the red.
+The flood of red came after her like it had so many times before.
+Why wouldn’t it stop?

-Her cream pants darkened from the flood of red.
-She couldn’t bring herself to move away from the sensation of wetness against her knees.
+Her ivory pants darkened from the red.
+She couldn’t force herself to move away from the sensation of wetness against her knees.
 She should.
-She should call for help, but she couldn’t move, couldn’t speak.
+She needed to call for help, but she couldn’t move, couldn’t speak.
 Her mind froze and her body paralyzed.

-Lifting her head brought her loved ones into focus.
-They lay side by side on the floor.
+Her loved ones came into focus as she lifted her head.
+They lay next to each other on the floor.
 The red oozed from their bodies.
-She looked to her side and picked up the bloodstained knife.
-Possibly, she should join her family.
+Streaks of blood created paths from her to them.
+She looked to her side and picked up the bloodstained 8-inch serrated bread knife.
+She would join her family.
 Yes, that’s what she should do.
-She lay back feeling the red dye her ivory camisole.
+It was the only answer.
+Two bloody bread crumbs dropped from the knife landing on her upper thigh.
+She leaned forward feeling the red dye her ivory camisole and her forehead.
 Her hand wound around the knife.
-She barely felt its cold hard steel cut through the skin on her palm.
+The cold hard steel cut through the skin on her palm, but she felt little more than a tingling sensation.
 She closed her eyes.
+The red could have her.

 The tip of the knife cut through her pants and separated the skin on her leg.
 She continued the slow, precise movement without so much as a change of expression.
-Blood began to seep from the wound in her leg and the gash on her hand.
+Blood seeped from the wound in her leg and the gash on her hand.

 A sudden, large crash of thunder and a flash of lightning interrupted the ominous quiet.
 The rain had yet to come.
 Marissa shuddered still focused on the encroaching red.